katholan/Psorghi-Quantification-Tool/README.md

 ## Psorghi Quantification Tool

 Pustule area quantification on single maize leaves utilizing a U-Net convolutional neural network model.
 This tool is intended for use on leaves imaged on a flatbed scanner with a blue background.
-Please see XX for more details on image acquisition.

 ### Data Prep

 Acquire images of your maize leaves.

 Separate your leaves so that there is a single leaf on each image.
 You can use `separating_leaves.ipynb` (a Jupyter Python3 notebook) for this purpose.
 There are comments within this file on how to set it up and run for your images.
+I run Jupyter through Anaconda on my local machine.

 Place your cropped photos into their own folder.